-- Realignment produces text files with the estimated realignment (or motion) parameters for each session.
-These are the realignment_params.txt stored in each session's directory.
+- Number of subjects: 1 - Number of sessions for subject: 1 (or, if subjects did more than one run, enter number of runs) - Select scans (f.img) for subject, and if more than one session, if will prompt until all sessions are done. - Model field changes w.r.t.: pitch & roll; all; customize.
+Select default pitch & roll - Create what: All images; All images + mean image.
+Select All Images - Outputs: uf.img; uf.mat files (contains transformation info); rp_f0001.txt (motion parameters to be later entered as regressors); graphs of motion written to spm2.ps - Realignment produces text files with the estimated realignment (or motion) parameters for each session.
+These are the rp_f0001.txt stored in each session's directory.
 They contain 6 columns and each row corresponds to an f.img file.
 The columns are the estimated translations in mm ("right", "forward", "up") and the estimated rotations in rad ("pitch", "roll", "yaw") that are needed to shift each V-file.
-These text files can be used later at the statistics stages, to enter the estimated motion parameters as user-specified regressors in the design matrix. - Outputs: rf.img (if resliced); rf.mat files (contains transformation info); realignment_param.txt (motion parameters to be later entered as regressors); graphs of motion written to spm99.ps
+These text files can be used later at the statistics stages, to enter the estimated motion parameters as user-specified regressors in the design matrix.

-11. Checking the degree of motion for each subject
+11. Checking the amount of motion for each subject

-- When realignment is completed, two plots of the motion parameters are written to the spm99.ps file in the PWD.
-You should check these (they are automatically available on the Display when realignment is complete), and remove any subjects, or drop events (across the x-axis) with unreasonable motion from your analysis. - Note: According to the SPM list (email subject line: rules of thumb for realign), acceptable limits for movement are +/- 5mm for translation, and +/- 5 degrees for rotation.
+- When realignment is completed, two plots of the motion parameters are written to the spm2.ps file in the PWD.
+You should check these (they are automatically available on the Display when realignment is complete), and remove any subjects, or drop events (across the x-axis) with unreasonable motion from your analysis. - Note: According to the SPM list (email subject line: rules of thumb for realign), acceptable limits for movement are +/- 5mm for translation, and +/- 5 degrees for rotation; 2 voxels or 1 x fwhm used in smoothing.

-SPM PREPROCESSING: SLICE-TIMING CORRECTION
+SPM2 PREPROCESSING: SLICE-TIMING CORRECTION